LoicKonan/3013-Algorithms-Konan/Assignments/P04/README.md

 #### Description

-- This project is about loading a **singly linked list** with Animals names, Then perform "**autosuggestions**" when a user types characters at the console, the console will display the time it took to look them up.
+- This program will read in a dictionary file and store it in a Trie Tree.

   - Suggestions will start after **_1 character_** is typed.
   - Only the top **_10 suggestions_** will be printed along with the total number of matching words.